stevenwscss/UIUC_DL4H_Project_SP23/README.md

 ![alt text](http://url/to/img.png)
 3. Run `Main.py`
 4. A prompt message will be shown on the terminal asking `Do you want to process the data?
 Enter Y or N:`
 5. Enter "Y" if the data has never been processed before.
-The data needs to be processed before the first training
+The data needs to be processed before the first training.
 6. The data will be processed automatically.
 Then a prompt message will ask you `Please choose a model type: `.
-If you want to train the CONTENT model, enter "CONTENT'"; if you want to train the RNN model, enter "RNN"; if you want to train the CONTENT model with LSTM, enter "content_lstm'"
+If you want to train the CONTENT model, enter "CONTENT'"; if you want to train the RNN model, enter "RNN"; if you want to train the CONTENT model with LSTM, enter "content_lstm".
 7. The chosen model will be trained and tested.
-All the metrics will be printed to the terminal
+All the metrics will be printed to the terminal.

 ## Results